sennetconsortium/senlib/README.md

 Senotype submissions will be stored as files in JSON format.

 It is anticipated that a Web-based curation application will allow users to define senotypes and submit definitions for import into the UBKG context.
-The attached Excel file proposes the user interface for the curation application.
+The [attached Excel file](https://github.com/sennetconsortium/senlib/blob/main/doc/Senotype_Library_Example_Submission.xlsx) simulates the user interface for the curation application.

 Senotype submissions will be stored in the repository as JSON files.
 The schema of the JSON file is straightforward.